 But will it Matter?

-In all of the interviews I did for this article, no one had anything negative to say about Matter (on the record).
-Right now, the industry is aligned on drinking the same Kool-Aid.
-But Matter is still an idea — albeit one with an unprecedented industry coalition behind it that makes it the most promising development in the smart home since Alexa arrived on the scene.
-It’s easy to love an idea; it can be harder to implement and stick to one.
+Right now, the smart home industry is aligned on supporting Matter.
+But Matter is still in its infancy.
+And while it was born from an unprecedented industry coalition that makes it the most promising development in the smart home since Alexa arrived on the scene, co-parenting can be hard.

 Is Apple going to go out of its way to make sure Amazon’s products work well with its platform?